sivicstudio/starkludo/README.md

 ## Contributing

-Join the contributors Telegram group: https://t.me/+hnjQooODZOA2M2Rk
+For more info and guidance on contributing, join the contributors Telegram group: https://t.me/+hnjQooODZOA2M2Rk